The Hawking radiation in massive gravity: Path integral and the Bogoliubov method: Abstract

 \section{Abstract}

-We proof the consistency of the different approaches for deriving the black-hole radiation for the spherically symmetric case inside the theory of massive gravity.
-By comparing the results obtained by using the Bogoliubov transformations with those obtained by using the path-integral formulation, we find that in both cases the presence of the extra-degrees of freedom create the effect of extra-particles creation due to the distortions on the notions of time defined by the different observers at large scales.
+We prove the consistency of the different approaches for deriving the black-hole radiation for the spherically symmetric case inside the theory of Massive Gravity.
+By comparing the results obtained by using the Bogoliubov transformations with those obtained by using the Path-Integral formulation, we find that in both cases the presence of the extra-degrees of freedom create the effect of extra-particles creation due to the distorsions on the definitions of time defined by the different observers at large scales.
 This however does not mean extra-particle creation at the horizon level.
+Instead, the apparent additional particles perceived at large scales, emerge from the way distant observers define their time coordinate, which is distorted due to the existence of extra-degrees of freedom.